Electronics Technology Associate Degree

 What Could I Learn in the Program?

 Curricula in associate's degree programs in electronics technology often feature a lot of hands-on training.
-In these courses you could learn about industry-standard electronics technology and practices in addition to taking classes in mathematics and science.
+In these courses, you could learn about industry-standard electronics technology and practices in addition to taking classes in mathematics and science.
 This is a 2-year course of study that prepares you for entry-level careers in electronics.
 Because many classes require hands-on learning, you typically cannot earn this degree online.
+However, some online programs do exist.
 The following are examples of classes you could take:

 - Principles of digital technology